Frequently Asked Questions

 Will you have safety crew?

 Yes!
-There will be motorised support with paramedics on board, the RNLI are providing lifeguards alongside kayakers / paddle boarders to help guide swimmers in the tighter and less visible parts of the river.
+There will be motorised support with paramedics on board, alongside kayakers to help guide swimmers in the tighter and less visible parts of the river.
 They will also help ensure that other river users are aware of swimmers in the water

 Once all entries have been received, communications will be sent out to all entrants with wave times and other information about the swim.
 Waves will start with the slower swimmers first and limited to a maximum of 50 swimmers per wave.